 "Among normal primitively integrated people, different degrees of cohesion of psychic structure can be distinguished" (Dąbrowski 1964, p.
 66).

 Level I is characterized by no or very little internal conflict.
 The individual is content that their actions are proper and they do not experience inner conflicts over their values or their actions in life.
 Thus, Level I is characterized as a harmonious level, "ignorance is bliss."

 Note: In her presentation at the conference in Florida, November 2002, Dr. E. Mika said that in Dąbrowski's Polish works, he further differentiates Level I into even more subtle sub-levels.
 She presents a nice graphic of this idea as follows:

-As shown by the shading Dr. Mika used in her diagram, there are several shades of Level I, from the darker, more integrated, to the lighter shades of the less rigidly integrated, individuals who are more prone to "break" into Level II and possibly higher development.
+As shown by the gray shading Dr. Mika used in her diagram, there are several shades of Level I, from the darker, more integrated, to the lighter shades of the less rigidly integrated, individuals who are more prone to "break" into Level II and possibly higher development.

 Michael Stone presented a similar approach in describing moral development.
 Stone described a hierarchy of moral levels and illustrated several pathways of development involving the interaction of genetics and environment.
 As Stone illustrated, individuals with strong genetics will be little impacted by environment, whereas, those with equivocal genetics will be greatly influenced by environmental influences.